brettmerrill-dev/PersonalArchive/README.md

-# EC2 Deployment Guide for Your Interview App
+# EC2 Deployment Guide for Your App

 ## Step 1: Launch EC2 Instance